 Beta-caryophyllene shows up often in cannabis, bringing its spicy, peppery aroma and flavor to the mix.
 It’s no surprise this terpene is found in other plants with the same scents and tastes, like black pepper and cloves.
 Beta-caryophyllene is a special terpene that also acts like a cannabinoid in some ways, but more about that later.
 Researchers believe this terpene may help alleviate pain by impacting inflammation throughout your body.

-Shop strains with high caryophyllene like Blackberry Kush and Lemon Pound Cake from Queen City.
+Shop strains with caryophyllene like Blackberry Kush and Lemon Pound Cake from Queen City.

 Myrcene